Meet the Virtual Radio Mixer.

 The rest of the family.

-In addition to RƎLAY VRX Virtual Radio Mixer software, we’ve got multi-channel software for PC sound card replacement and graphical, onscreen cross-point routing with DSP processing.
+In addition to RƎLAY VRX Virtual Radio Mixer software, we’ve got multi-channel software for PC sound card replacement, graphical, onscreen cross-point routing with DSP processing, and a monitor app for your most critical AES67 streams.
 Read on to find out about the rest of the RƎLAY Virtual Radio Suite.

 Lawo: designed and built by skilled engineers in Rastatt, Germany.
 Legendary German quality.
 Premium components.
 The highest standards.
 Meticulous precision.
 Powerful.
 Reliable.
 Rock-solid, 24/7.
 Lawo craftsmen.
 For them perfection isn’t a goal — it’s a way of life.